 Timber is a beautiful natural product and its inclusion is seen as a link to the region's historic timber industry.
 The timber is sustainable Australian grown.
 It will be painted with a clear sealant to highlight its natural beauty.
 It is fully shaded and weather protected and will require repainting at 10-15 year intervals,

 LED lights will be installed on the underside of the structure, providing illumination for pedestrians.

 Is the structure high enough for trucks and emergency vehicles?

 Yes, the clearance from the road to the structure is greater than 4.8m.
-Under the National Heavy Vehicle Law vehicles over 4.6m high require and excess dimension permit and will not be permitted to drive under the structure.
+Under the National Heavy Vehicle Law, vehicles over 4.6m high require an excess dimension permit and these will not be permitted to drive under the structure.
 The design guidelines issued by Queensland Fire and Rescue Service recommend a minimum height of 4.8m.

 Will the project interfere with the Feast of the Senses?

-Works on the project will commence after the Feast of the Senses ( March 28 -31) and will not interfer with ANZAC Day 2019
+Work on the project will commence after the Feast of the Senses (March 28 -31) and will not interfere with ANZAC Day 2019.

-Why is the walkway going in this location?
+Why is the walkway being built in this location?

-The location of the walkway was selected based on community consultation undertaken as part of the Innisfail Strategic Masterplan.
+The location of the walkway was based on community consultation undertaken as part of the Innisfail Strategic Master Plan.